 Ken Kahn has been a senior researcher at the University of Oxford since 2006.
-He is leading the Modelling4All project that combines ideas of accessible agent-based modelling within a web 2.0 community.
+He led the Modelling4All project that combines ideas of accessible agent-based modelling within a web 2.0 community.

 He did research in technology enhanced leaning at the London Knowledge Lab and the Institute of Education from 1998 to 2014 where he participated in four large EU research projects, a BBC project, and two UK projects.

 He is the designer and developer of ToonTalk a programming system for children that provides concrete analogs of advanced computational abstractions with a video game look and feel.
 Many of his papers can be found here.
 He has been creating ToonTalk Reborn an open-source web-based rethinking of ToonTalk.

 Ken piloted an OLPC Project in West Papua.